“Let now these intimations come

 Here are a few relevant comments by Steiner:

 Boiling down what we’ve just seen: The "Waldorf teacher’s consciousness" is, or hinges on, clairvoyance.
 [See "The Waldorf Teacher's Consciousness".]
-And note that "clairvoyance" and "imagination" are virtually interchangeable terms.
+And note that "clairvoyance" and "imagination" are virtually interchangeable terms, in the Anthroposophical vocabulary.
 Waldorf schools are often celebrated for emphasizing imagination.
 The celebrants rarely realize that what the schools really promote is clairvoyance — they don’t realize, in other words, that the schools are occultist institutions.

 Here is Steiner again talking to Waldorf teachers: "As teachers in the Waldorf School, you will need to find your way more deeply into the insight of the spirit and to find a way of putting all compromises aside ...
 As Waldorf teachers, we must be true anthroposophists in the deepest sense of the word in our innermost feeling."
 In Anthroposophy, "to find your way more deeply into the insight of the spirit" means using clairvoyance — specifically, "exact clairvoyance" that confirms Steiner's doctrines.